 Perfect aesthetics for attention grabbing content, cinemagraphs are the present and future for trending design tactics.
 Chris Eglevsky, Production Manager, Active Web Group, says cinemagraphs are “Between a photograph and video, as they move enough to attract desired attention without requiring viewers to commit valuable time.
 Forcing the viewer to give a second look can be the major difference between a design being effective or not.”

 Well-executed cinemagraphs don’t sacrifice attention to content because the motion isn’t distracting, rather it’s just enough to capture attention and possibly create curiosity.

 Material design has become Google’s new design language, whose concept takes after a stack of paper, which gives the appearance of layers and increased depth.
-This design has taken over digital services like Google Play, which we explain in more detail here.
+This design has taken over digital services like Google Play.

 The ever-evolving trends showcase the crossing between creative art and strategic design, which together yields impressive results.
 Do you think these designs are here for the long haul?
 Let us know in the comments below.